thycotic/privman-docs/computer-groups/app-control/ac-event-discovery.md

 ## Discover Applications that Require Administrator Rights

 The most influential applications are those that require administrator credentials to run.
-For setting up endpoints that are organized by Least Privilege, you can use a Learning Mode Policy to discover all events requiring Administrator rights.
+For setting up endpoints that are organized by Least Privilege, you can use a monitoring policy to discover all events requiring Administrator rights.

 Use the policy wizard to create a monitoring policy for the learning mode phase on your instance.